Mumbai Indians Key Batter Impresses in DY Patil T20 With 47-Ball 86 Ahead of IPL 2025 - Cricxtasy

 ALSO READ:

 Tilak Varma was acquired by Mumbai Indians at the IPL 2022 player auction for INR 1.70 crore.
-He made his IPL debut on March 27, 2022 in a game against Delhi Capitals (DC).
-He scored 22 runs off 15 balls while batting at number four but Mumbai Indians lost that match by four wickets.
+He made his IPL debut on March 27, 2022, in a game against Delhi Capitals (DC).
+He scored 22 runs off 15 balls while batting at number four.
+Mumbai Indians lost that match by four wickets.

 In his second match, Tilak scored 61 runs off 33 balls against Rajasthan Royals (RR) and became the youngest to score a fifty for Mumbai Indians.
 The southpaw was 19 years and 145 days at the time.
 The left-handed batter has scored 1156 runs from 38 matches for the franchise at a strike-rate of 146.33.
 He has registered six fifties but has not scored a century thus far.